ts-archive/teraslice_job_manager/README.md

 **RESUME** - Resumes a paused job.
 - `tjm resume jobFile.json`

 **START (RUN)** - Starts a job.
-Run is an alias for start.
+Run is an alias for start, run and start can be used interchangeably.
 Start will automatically register and start a new job, just remember to specify the cluster with `-c`.
 Start can also be used to move a job to a new cluster with `-m`, this does not move the asset only the job file.
 - `tjm start jobFile.json`
 - `tjm run jobFile.json`
-- `tjm start jobFile -c clustername` (for a new job)
+- `tjm start jobFile -c clustername` *register and run a new job, same as tjm register -r jobfile -c clustername*
--  `tjm run -m jobFile -c clusterName` (runs a job on a new cluster, replaces old tjm data in the jobFile)
+-  `tjm run -m jobFile -c clusterName` *runs a job on a new cluster, replaces the old tjm data in the jobFile*

 **STATUS** - Reports the status of a job.